 Prioritize your physical safety.
 If you are at risk for further assault, consider calling 911.
 Get somewhere safe as soon as you can.

-If you are in need of a medical exam, avoid taking a shower and brushing your teeth if possible.
+If you need a medical exam, avoid taking a shower and brushing your teeth if possible.
 If you need to change your clothing, place used clothing in a paper sack.

 You do not have to go through this alone.
-YCC advocates are available 24/7 to provide assistance.
+YCC advocates are available 24/7 to assist.
 You can also contact a trusted support person if available.

 Visit an emergency room nearest to your location.

-If you know that you do not want to report at this time, consider calling to speak to an advocate regarding other options available to you.
+If you know that you do not want to report now, consider calling to speak to an advocate regarding other options available to you.
 Please note exams are covered by the Utah Office for Victims of Crime in accordance with the Violence Against Women Act (VAWA).
 What happened was not your fault, and the financial cost of this exam should not be placed on you.

 Translate »